Pluribus AI 2024 Election Autopsy

 37 videos

-1.5 hrs of airtime
+1.5 hrs airtime

-72M views
+75M views

-The donor-capture critique is the corpus’s most ideologically distinctive theme.
-Of the 330 findings across 25 voices and 37 videos, the largest single share comes from the authoritarian-left quadrant — progressive podcasts, MMT-aligned commentators, labor-left media — with a sustained but thinner contribution from libertarian-right populists who arrive at the same conclusion through a different door.
+The donor-capture critique is the study’s most ideologically distinctive theme.
+Of the 330 quotes across 25 voices and 37 videos, the largest single share comes from the authoritarian-left quadrant — progressive podcasts, MMT-aligned commentators, labor-left media — with a sustained but thinner contribution from libertarian-right populists who arrive at the same conclusion through a different door.
 This is, in aggregate, a left-on-left critique written almost entirely by voices the party considers internal.
 The argument is consistent: the party’s populist rhetoric is hollow because its donor base will not let it be otherwise.
-Bernie Sanders is quoted in the corpus more than once on the same point — that the working class did not abandon the party so much as the party abandoned the working class — and the substance of that complaint, in the data, is financial.
+Bernie Sanders is quoted in the study more than once on the same point — that the working class did not abandon the party so much as the party abandoned the working class — and the substance of that complaint, in the data, is financial.

 Take a look at this New York Times headline from mid-October: 'How Wall Street is subtly shaping the Harris economic agenda.'
 The Vice President has repeatedly incorporated suggestions from business executives into her economic agenda.
 After the election, Harris had a Wall Street-approved economic pitch.
 It fell flat.